Canapé: Composition

-They could be served hot or cold, spread with anchovy, crab or caviar paste, served with garnishes like green and red peppers, paprika, and lemon juice.
+They could be served hot or cold; spread with anchovy, crab, or caviar paste; or served with garnishes like green and red peppers, paprika, and lemon juice.

-Bread triangles can be sauteed in bacon fat, deep fried, or just buttered and browned in the oven.
+Bread triangles can be sautéed in bacon fat, deep fried, or just buttered and browned in the oven.

 Mustard can be use as a spread for canapés garnished with chopped bacon, grated cheese, or chopped olives.

-Example Menus

-Example menus & dishes for Canapés can be found below.
-These are prepared by a selection of private Chefs.